-“Entrepreneurs are driven people and often their business is their life,” says Cyril Cochrane, a Managing Director in BDC’s Growth & Transition Capital team, which finances business transitions.
+“Entrepreneurs are driven people and often their business is their life,” says Trevor Allibon, a Managing Director in BDC’s Growth & Transition Capital team, which finances business transitions.
 “Selling is a very difficult question for many of them.”

-Here are three questions Cochrane suggests asking yourself to know if you’re ready to sell.
+Here are three questions Allibon suggests asking yourself to know if you’re ready to sell.

 1. Are you mentally ready?